 See this 3 March 2017 article by Chris Standen, discussing toll roads and what happens to toll money.

 In April 2017, a NSW Legislative Council inquiry into road tolls was shown this diagram of a scheme to widen tolls into road pricing around the eastern half of Sydney.
+At the same hearing, the CEO of Western Sydney Regional Organisation of Councils (Charles Casuscelli) told the inquiry that tolls would be undesirable in the Western Sydney environment.

 What else is needed to prod the NSW government into action?